UCL-EO/geog0111/notebooks/InstallGDAL.md

 If you hit problems, read what it says and respond accordingly.
 For OS X for example, you may need to install `xcode` command line tools if you don't already have that.
 N.B.
 That might take some time.
 You might also look at [this advice page](https://medium.com/@egiron/how-to-install-gdal-and-qgis-on-macos-catalina-ca690dca4f91)

+# 4. other software

+You might find it useful to use `brew` to install some other basic software that might be missing from your computer.
+One good example is `wget`, which is an alternative to `curl`:

+	brew install wget